mwunsch/mwunsch.github.io/thinkpiece/_drafts/hive_city_retrospective.md

 * * *

 In the mid-1990's, I was introduced to [**Warhammer 40,000**][40k].
-It was the coolest thing I'd ever seen.
+It was _so_ cool.
 Warhammer 40K is a tabletop wargame that encapsulates everything that I thought was cool when I was a kid in the mid 90's.
 As I learned more about the game and bought into the whole ecosystem (I did not literally buy into it because it is a very expensive hobby, but I did read a lot of [White Dwarf][white-dwarf]) I found [**Necromunda**][necromunda], a spin-off game set in the same universe.

 I had been dabbling in [pseudorandomness][lol-random] for a recent project and gained a new-found appreciation for dice-based games like